-How our audit addressed the key audit matter Key audit matter Revenue recognition (continued) Reviewed the PPA and identified the relevant terms in making the abovementioned assessment.
-Management evaluated the distinct performance obligations under the PPA, the determination of Performed substantive audit procedures transaction prices, allocation of transaction prices to management's calculation of the revenue and separate performance obligations and the existence of contract assets; significant financing components within the PPA.
-Agreed the inputs into the calculations from the Due to different performance obligations PPA and supporting documentation on a sample considerations under the PPA, management judgement is involved in assessing the above factors for revenue recognition.
-Assessed the mathematical accuracy of the underlying calculations supporting the revenue This was assessed to be a key audit matter as a result recognition; of the following: Agreed the results of management's calculation to The significance of this amount in relation to the the amounts presented in the financial statements; financial statements as a whole; and The significant judgements applied to identify separate performance obligations, allocate the Assessed the disclosures in the financial statements transaction price to different performance relating to this matter against the requirements of obligations and conclude on the timing of revenue IFRSs. recognition.
-Refer to note 2 (Significant accounting policies) note 3 (Critical accounting estimates and judgements) and note
+How our audit addressed the key audit matter

+- Reviewed the PPA and identified the relevant terms in making the abovementioned assessment. - Performed substantive audit procedures on management's calculation of the revenue and contract assets; - Agreed the inputs into the calculations from the PPA and supporting documentation on a sample basis; - Assessed the mathematical accuracy of the underlying calculations supporting the revenue recognition; - Agreed the results of management's calculation to the amounts presented in the financial statements; and - Assessed the disclosures in the financial statements relating to this matter against the requirements of IFRSs.